acbsp/bonafide.guru/en/contents.rst

 are kindly preaching the message of Lord Chaitanyadeva and delivering the Western countries, which are filled with impersonalism and voidism."

-   *tapta-kancana-gaurangi radhe vrindavanesvari*
+ *tapta-kāñcana-gaurāṅgi rādhe vṛndāvaneśvari*

-   *vrishabhanu-sute devi pranamami hari-priye*
+ *vṛṣabhānu-sute devi praṇamāmi hari-priye*

 "I offer my respects to Radharani, whose bodily complexion is like molten gold and who is the Queen of Vrindavana.
 You are the daughter of King Vrishabhanu, and You are very dear to Lord Krishna."

-   *sri-krishna-chaitanya prabhu-nityananda*

-   *sri-advaita gadadhara srivasadi-gaura-bhakta-vrinda*
+"I offer my respects to Rādhārāṇī whose bodily complexion is like molten gold and who is the Queen of Vṛndāvana.
+You are the daughter of King Vṛṣabhānu, and You are very dear to Lord Kṛṣṇa."

+ *śrī kṛṣṇa caitanya prabhu nityānanda*

+ *śrī advaita gadādhara śrīvāsādi-gaura-bhakta-vṛnda*

+"I offer my obeisances to Śrī Kṛṣṇa Caitanya, Prabhu Nityānanda, Śrī Advaita, Gadādhara, Śrīvāsa and all others in the line of devotion."
 "I offer my obeisances to Sri Krishna Chaitanya, Prabhu Nityananda, Sri Advaita, Gadadhara, Srivasa and all others in the line of devotion."

 .. raw:: html